-The Lagman Foundation is a 501(c)(3) organization established for the purpose of granting scholarships to outstanding high school students who have overcome adversity, established academic excellence, and given back to their communities.
+The Lagman Foundation is a 501(c)(3) organization established for the purpose of granting scholarships to a new generation of diversely talented high school students who have overcome adversity, given back to their communities, and demonstrated a commitment to turning their life around through an interest in academic or creative pursuits.
 The Foundation identifies and rewards young people who have experienced hardship, and then demonstrated resilience in changing course.
-The Second Chances Scholarship Program looks to provide them assistance in continuing on their road to becoming future leaders in adulthood.
+The Second Chances Fund looks to provide them assistance in continuing on their road to becoming future leaders in adulthood.
 Their stories give us hope and are a reminder to never give up on any child or youth.

-Each year the Lagman Foundation Second Chances Scholarship Program selects high school seniors who have turned their lives around and overcome tremendous obstacles as manifested through a commitment to academics and a desire to contribute to their community.
-Program awardees receive a $1,000 scholarship.
+Each year the Lagman Foundation Second Chances Fund selects high school seniors who have turned their lives around and overcome tremendous obstacles as manifested through a commitment to academic or creative pursuits, as well as a desire to contribute to their community.
+Fund awardees receive a scholarship amount between $500-$1,500.

-For consideration in the Lagman Foundation Second Chances Scholarship Program, an applicant must:
+For consideration in the Lagman Foundation Second Chances Fund, an applicant must:

-- Be a current high school senior who lives or goes to school in the Los Angeles, Inland Empire, or San Fernando Valley area.
+- Be a current high school senior who lives or goes to school in the Southern California area.

-- Have the nomination/recommendation of a teacher, counselor, caseworker, or any other unrelated adult who can speak to the applicant’s character, commitment to their education, commitment to social justice/community, and the tremendous odds the applicant has overcome.
+- Have the nomination/recommendation of a teacher, counselor, caseworker, or any other unrelated adult who can speak to the applicant’s character, commitment to their academic or creative interest, participation in social justice/community, and the tremendous odds the applicant has overcome.
 Either the nominator or the student may submit the application.